1 Community Road Verges

-Community road verges are a new classification for verges identified, and often looked after, by local communities interested in caring for pollinators.
+Community Road Verges (CRVs) are a new classification for roadside verges in urban areas.
+They have been identified by local communities interested in attracting pollinators.

 If you think there is a problem with a roadside verge, you can tell us by reporting a grass safety issue.

 Notable Road Verges (NRVs) are managed to help wildlife.
 They are maintained differently to other verges.
 They are cut only once per year and some are monitored for improvements in biodiversity.
 Verges are awarded NRV status where there are protected species of plants or insects present.